SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 - A Group 31 battery can fit under an SJ23 settee (L- 13", W-6.75", H-9.5") (L-33cm, W-17cm, H-24cm) but is better placed under the cockpit due to its extra weight.

 BATTERY TERMINALS - The charge and discharge wires must be connected using ring lugs to the stud terminals.
-They are the most secure, ensuring optimal current.
+They are the most secure and ensure optimal current flow.
 Battery terminals come with many styles and are generally coated for protection against corrosion.
 Terminals can be top or front mounted, with some batteries having both sets.
+Leave the unused terminals insulated for protection.
 A Group 27 battery generally has T6-7 6MM threaded or T-11 8MM threaded terminals.
-Observe correct torque specs to protect the battery plates.
+Observe correct torque specs to protect the internal battery plates.

-STORAGE CAPACITY - I can't imagine an SJ23 requiring more than 100AH of storage but then it all depends on how many "toys" you have on board and how long you want to operate them at anchor or for night sailing without charging.
+STORAGE CAPACITY - I can't imagine an SJ23 requiring more than 100AH of storage but then it all depends on how many "toys" you have on board and how long you want to operate them, either at anchor or for night sailing without charging.

-BATTERY TYPE - The following battery types require the same lead-acid solar charge controller.
+BATTERY TYPE - The following battery types require the same type of lead-acid solar charge controller.

-• AGM BATTERY (VRLA) - An Optima Spiral D34/78 55AH battery has the advantage of having excellent vibration resistance and extended life due to the fibreglass mesh between the plates that contains the electrolyte and separates the plates.
-The Absorbed Glass Mat holds the electrolyte like a sponge to eliminate spilling, has 99.99% pure lead plates, and does not require adding water which minimizes maintenance.
-It is sealed so no spillage but is usually installed right side up as a precaution to leakage.
-It can be operated from -40C to +65C (-40F to 149F) so safe to leave on boat during winter, albeit at reduced capacity.
-This is Panache's current battery and is by far the least expensive battery due to its long life, $/days.
-It finally died after 23 years of service.
-See Note 2.
+• AGM BATTERY (VRLA) - An Optima Spiral D34/78 55AH battery has the advantage of having excellent vibration resistance and extended life due to the fibreglass mesh that keeps the lead plates (99.99% pure lead) separated.
+The Absorbed Glass Mat (AGM) holds the electrolyte like a sponge to eliminate spilling.
+All are valve regulated (See Note 1) and sealed so no spillage.
+But it is usually installed right side up for venting and a precaution to leakage.
+I install Panache's AGM right side up for both of these reasons.
+The battery can be operated from -40C to +65C (-40F to 149F) so safe to leave on boat during winter, albeit at reduced capacity.
+This is Panache's current battery and is by far the least expensive battery due to its long life, $/days having finally died after 23 years of excellent service.
+See Note 2

 • LEAD CARBON BATTERY - A CANBAT Lead Carbon battery is designed to recharge must faster than an AGM battery, which is very useful on a moving sailboat with shadows dancing across its solar panels.
 With a designed float life of over 20 years at 200C, it offers more than 2,000 cycles down to 50% depth of discharge (DoD).
 It is constructed with premium sealed lead-acid chemistry with added carbon ingredients to the negative electrodes.
 The carbon ingredients increase power and minimize sulfation.
-This battery has pure lead plates and does not require adding water which minimizes maintenance.
-It is sealed so no spillage but is usually installed right side up as a precaution to leakage.
+This battery has pure lead plates and is sealed so no spillage.
+It is usually installed right side up as a precaution to leakage.
 It can be operated from -40C to +65C (-40F to 149F) so safe to leave on boat during winter, albeit at reduced capacity.
 The model CLC100-12 battery with 8MM terminals will fit nicely under the SJ23 settee.

 NOTE 2 - I have installed numerous CANBAT CLC100-12 Lead Carbon batteries in various Alberta cell sites and none of them have failed during the last 15 years, performing exactly as stated on their web site.
 For this reason it is tempting to install one on Panache.
 However, in late 2023 I replaced Panache's battery with another Optima Spiral D34/78 55AH AGM battery for the following reasons: It is 30 lbs lighter than a Lead Carbon battery, the Optima stands up extremely well to vibration and rough handling, the battery tie down doesn't have to be changed, the Optima side posts result in no strain on the power cables, the Optima is a working configuration that doesn't require further research to function with the existing MPPT solar charge controller.